 The Copenhagen Bioscience PhD programme recruits up to 16 motivated international students annually to launch their careers in the vibrant scientific environment of the Novo Nordisk Foundation Research Centers in Copenhagen.
 For enrolment in September 2019, applications will be open from 1 October 2018 until 6 January 2019.

-Students will be selected based on academic achievements, research experience, academic references and interviews.
-The interviews will take place in Copenhagen on March 19-22, 2017.
-The Novo Nordisk Foundation will pay for travel and accommodation for selected candidates in association with the interview visit.
+Selection is based on academic achievements, research experience, academic references and interviews.
+An interview visit comprising panel interviews, one-on-one meetings with potential supervisors, and tours of the four Novo Nordisk Foundation Research Centers, will take place in Copenhagen in March 2019.
+The Novo Nordisk Foundation will pay for travel and accommodation for selected applicants in association with the interview visit.

-The four-year programme is divided into a predoctoral year followed by three years of PhD training at one of the Novo Nordisk Foundation research centers (see below).
-They are based at the University of Copenhagen and the Technical University of Denmark.
+The four-year programme is divided into a pre-doctoral year followed by three years of PhD training at one of the four Novo Nordisk Foundation Research Centers embedded at the University of Copenhagen or the Technical University of Denmark:

 The pre-doctoral year includes short rotation projects, choice of a lab for the long-term (PhD) project, and common research-based courses.
 Approximately 15% of time during the pre-doctoral year is spent on courses, and the rest of the time on research.
 Awardees must pass an assessment at the end of the pre-doctoral year to qualify for the following three years of PhD education.